ciptard/signpost/README.md

-# Markdown-CMS
+# Signpost

-Markdown-CMS is a flat file content management system, meaning there is no database required to store posts or pages.
+Signpost is a flat file content management system, meaning there is no database required to store posts or pages.
 This results in a system that is faster, less error prone and requires very little time to setup.

 ## Installation

-1. Download an extract the latest version of Markdown-CMS
+1. Download an extract the latest version of Signpost
 2. Upload or deploy the files to your server
 3. Modify the 'base_url' value within `settings.php` to reflect your installation's location
 4. Sit back and enjoy the lack of installation time!